dadleyy/red-ink/README.md

 ### Directories

 ```
-/scripts        <- useful build scripts (wraps 'arduino-cli')
+/scripts        <- useful build scripts (wraps 'arduino-cli').
-/src/redink     <- the arduino firmware for the ItsyBitsy
+/src/redink     <- the arduino firmware for the ItsyBitsy.
 /src/redink-srv <- the rust webserver for pushing messages.
 /src/redink-ui  <- an emberjs frontend for sending messages.
+/hardware       <- 3d printing related files for the enclosure.
 ```

 #### Development: Arduino/Firmware